-For a one-off purchase of around $100 (see latest price here), you are getting an image enhancement tool that is capable of enlarging your images to a considerable scale.
+For a one-off purchase of around $100, you are getting an image enhancement tool that is capable of enlarging your images to a considerable scale.
 In the process, its AI technology removes unwanted noise and softness like never before.

 Topaz Labs develop a whole range of photo editing software, with each tool available separately for around the same price.

-My recommendation is to consider getting the Utility Bundle, which includes Gigapixel AI, plus JPEGtoRAW AI, Denoise AI and Sharpen AI – all highly useful apps for all level of photographer.
+My recommendation is to consider getting the Utility Bundle, which includes Gigapixel AI, plus JPEGtoRAW AI, Denoise AI and Sharpen AI – all highly useful apps for all levels of photographers.